budak7273/CDFPlugin-Manipulate/README.md

+# CDFPlugin-Manipulate
+##### Made by Rob and Mason
+Since the Mathematica CDF plugin is no longer supported, we have replicated some of the functionality in a Manipulate.
+Intended for use in CDF files, the Notebook (except that already has the functionality this provides), or a system such as U of I Courseware.

 # Use It Now!
 Copy the contents of one of the following into your Input Box.
 That's it - you're set!
   + **[Basic Manipulate](https://raw.githubusercontent.com/budak7273/CDFPlugin-Manipulate/master/Basic_Manipulate)**, which supports rotating around the z axis, raising and lowering the viewpoint, and zooming.